TransmitSecurity/ciam-expressjs-vanilla-samples/validate-tokens/README.md

 # Validate tokens to protect your APIs

-In case you intend to use Transmit Security access tokens or ID tokens to protect your APIs, you should validate the access token before you allow access to your API.
+In case you intend to use Transmit Security access tokens or ID tokens to protect your APIs, you should validate the tokens before you allow access to your API.

 We implemented tokens validation in our login-with-email sample.
 The validation process is based on the following guide: https://developer.transmitsecurity.com/guides/user/validate_tokens/